 Why does property have to be assessed?

 Ohio law, ORC §5713.01, mandates a visual appraisal of each parcel of property once every six years to ensure fair and equitable values.
 In addition to a reappraisal every six years, Ohio law also mandates a Triennial Update based on sales of real estate that has taken place in Montgomery County over the three years since the last reappraisal.
 The triennial update is done without on-site property visits.
+The Revaluation involves a visual inspection of all properties.
 The values set on properties in Montgomery County are used for taxing purposes.

 Our property tax system is the basis for sharing the costs of government services such as public schools, police and fire protection.
 Other services funded by property taxes include human services, libraries, senior and elderly services, street improvements, roads and bridges, Sinclair Community College and the Career Technology Center.

 What is a Revaluation?

 In Ohio, county auditors are required to do a full general reappraisal/revaluation once in every six years.
 This process is called the Sexennial Reappraisal.
 The Auditor and his qualified appraiser are required to view and appraise every property in the county for this purpose.
 As this is mass appraisal, the process takes between two and two-and-a-half years to complete as there are about 253,550 parcels in Montgomery County.

 On the third year in between reappraisals, each county auditor is required to perform a statistical analysis of the valid sales occurring within the prior three years and provide a percentage adjustment to equalize values of all properties in each given marketing neighborhood area.
 These adjustments help assure that equalization of value is maintained.
 This process is called the Triennial Update.